nixon-voxell/UnityAI/README.md

 ## Installation

-This package depends:
+This package depends on the [UnityUtil](https://github.com/voxell-tech/UnityUtil) package.
-- voxell.util (UnityUtil)

 1. Clone the [UnityUtil](https://github.com/voxell-tech/UnityUtil) repository into your `Packages` folder.
 2. Clone this repository into your `Packages` folder.